TaygaHoshi/tt-project/Character - Paths/Path of Bards.md

 ## Resonance
 Whenever you successfully perform a technique that targets only one creature, you gain resonance for 1 minute.
 You can spend your resonance as a rapid action to deal 5 magical damage to a creature you can touch.

 Resonance does not stack, and you can only gain it once per round.
-Upkeeping poems count as one technique.
+Upkeeping poems does not count as a technique, only the initial application is considered one.

 ---
 # Techniques